OpenF2/F2/docs/src/app-development.md

 </div>
 ```

-To avoid styling conflicts or other display issues related to app-provided style sheets, **app developers must namespace their CSS selectors.** Fortunately, this is quite easy.
+To avoid styling conflicts or other display issues related to app-provided style sheets, **App Developers must namespace their CSS selectors.** Fortunately, this is quite easy.

 Every selector in app-provided style sheets must look like this: